puzzle/amm-techlab/content/en/docs/03.0/additional/autoscaling/autoscaling.md

 Wait until the application is built and ready and the first metrics appear.
 You can follow the build as well as the existing pods.
 It will take a while until the first metrics appear, then the autoscaler will be able to work properly.

-To see the metrics, go with the web-console to your OpenShift project (Developer view) and select the *Monitoring* menu item.
+To see the metrics, go with the web-console to your OpenShift project (Developer view) and select the *Observe* menu item.
 Then change to the Metcis tab and select *CPU Usage* from the dropdown.
 If the metric has no datapoints, click the *Show PromQL* button and add following query:

 ```s
 sum(node_namespace_pod_container:container_cpu_usage_seconds_total:sum_rate{namespace='<username>-autoscale'}) by (pod)